Mark Carney: Environmentalism

 Carney has often advocated for environmental sustainability.
 He was appointed as a United Nations Special Envoy on Climate Change in 2019.
 In March 2021, Carney stated that in Canada there is a "huge economic opportunity" in the transition to a sustainable economy with reduced carbon emissions.
 He says that it is time to listen to scientists that have long been warning about the risks posed by climate change.
 Carney had initially supported the consumer carbon tax as implemented in 2019, but stated in a May 2024 Senate committee hearing that the tax had "served a purpose up until now."
 In 2020, he called the green transition "the greatest commercial opportunity of our time".

 In a January 2025 interview with Jon Stewart, Carney attributed much of Canada's emissions to the oil industry, which he argued must become cleaner rather than ordinary Canadians changing their lifestyles.
 During his Liberal leadership campaign, Carney proposed replacing the existing consumer carbon tax with an incentive program to reward green choices, while keeping tax on large industrial emitters.
 He also promised to introduce a "carbon border-adjustment" to penalize high-polluting foreign imports.
-Carney supported Trudeau government's EV mandate, requiring hybrids and electric vehicles to make up 20% of sales by 2026 and 100% by 2035.
+Carney supported the Trudeau government's EV mandate, requiring hybrids and electric vehicles to make up 20% of sales by 2026 and 100% by 2035.